juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

 ![mydomain](/assets/images/posts/localmediaserver/mydomain.png)

-The next thing to implement was their tunneling system
+The next thing to implement was their tunneling system.

 ### Cloudflare Tunnels
 Definition: